smartcontractkit/documentation/src/pages/chainlink-functions/tutorials/automate-functions.md

 ### Configure Chainlink Automation

-Follow this [guide](/chainlink-automation/register-upkeep/#register-an-upkeep-using-the-chainlink-automation-app) to register your deployed contract using the [Chainlink Automation App](https://automation.chain.link/).
+Follow this [guide](/chainlink-automation/register-upkeep/#register-an-upkeep-using-the-chainlink-automation-app) to register your deployed contract using the [Chainlink Automation App](https://automation.chain.link/). **Note**: When registering your upkeep, set a gas limit of 700,000.
 Once registered, you can check your upkeep on the Chainlink Automation App:

 <ClickToZoom src='/images/chainlink-functions/tutorials/automation/myupkeep.jpg' />